 Role

-I helped CARE transition to a digital-first company by applying a design thinking and product discovery mindset to enhance their user experience and lay a solid foundation for their business to scale.
+I helped them transition to a digital-first company by applying a design thinking and product discovery mindset to enhance their user experience and lay a solid foundation for their business to scale.

-4. Optimizing the mobile app’s user experience and defining its future vision
+• Optimize the Mobile App’s UX and defining its future vision

 Checkout the CARE Website and app or read the case study below.